Luan Capanni: AC Milan

 On 29 July 2021, he joined Viterbese on loan until 30 June 2022.
 On 23 January 2022, he moved on another loan to Grosseto.

 On 20 July 2022, Capanni joined Estrela da Amadora in Portugal.

 Arka Gdynia

 On 16 December 2022, he left AC Milan permanently to join Polish I liga club Arka Gdynia, signing a deal until June 2025.

+Serie C years

+In 2024, Capanni returned to Italy, joining Serie C club Latina.

+In August 2025, Capanni signed for newly-promoted Serie C club Siracusa.
+On 20 November 2025, Capanni rescinded his contract with Siracusa by mutual consent.

 Personal life

-Capanni was born in Brazil and is of Italian descent holding dual nationality, and expressed an interest in representing the Italy national football team.
+Capanni was born in Brazil and is of Italian descent, holding dual nationality, and expressed an interest in representing the Italy national football team.